 In 1997, Millard voters passed an $89 million bond issue to provide technology for all schools, remodeling or additions to existing schools, and construction of two new elementary schools and a middle school.
 The following schools were built since 1990: Willowdale Elementary, 1993; Aldrich Elementary and Russell Middle School, 1994; Black Elk Elementary and Millard West High School, 1995; Rohwer Elementary, 1999; Wheeler Elementary, 2000; Beadle Middle School, 2001; Reeder Elementary, 2005.

 The district has been honored with many distinctions over the years.
 It was awarded a national Magna Award given by the American School Board Journal and Marriott School Services.
-Thirteen Millard schools have earned the Blue Ribbon Award from the U.S. Department of Education.
+Fourteen Millard schools have earned the Blue Ribbon Award from the U.S. Department of Education.
 The American Library Association has called Millard’s school libraries among the best in the nation.
 The American Music Conference has named Millard’s music program one of the top 100 programs in the country.
 Kiplinger's Magazine cited the "top-rated, nationally recognized" Millard School District as one of the reasons Omaha rates No. 3 in the list of the Top 10 Best Cities for 2008.
 Millard is one of three districts nationwide profiled in the book: Leading Change, The Case for Continuous Improvement, published by The National School Boards Association.

 On February 15, 2005, voters approved Millard's 13th bond issue.
 The $78 million bond issue provided new schools and renovations and additions to some existing schools to serve the district's growing enrollment.
 Ronald Reagan Elementary opened in 2007.
 Wilma Upchurch Elementary opened in 2008.
 Millard Horizon High School offering a smaller comprehensive high school and career academies opened in 2010.
 The Ron Witt Support Services Center opened in 2010.
 The bonds also provided $20 million for technology.